9Many of our clients have asked us the following question: Where should I start from when running a marketing campaign?

 Running a marketing campaign without a business analysis report is like navigating without a compass.

-Not having a business report, or similar document, before starting a promotion or marketing plan can cost the company money, and time.
+Not having a business report, or similar document, before starting a promotion or a marketing plan can cost the company money, and time.
 As obvious and as important as this document might seem, many marketers or business owners do not bother or even know to have this document first.
 Some might say, “I know what my product and business is about, so I don’t need to write it down.”
-Many of my clients who do go through the process of developing a business analysis are taken back when they discover that there are many areas of the business they did not take into account, and he direct impact these can have on the company’s profit and success.
+Many of our clients who do go through the process of developing a business analysis are taken back when they discover that there are many areas of the business they did not take into account, and the direct impact these have on the company’s profit and success.